 Basal Cell Carcinoma

-The most common cause of basal cell carcinoma is over exposure to the ultraviolet light of the sun and those most at risk are those with fair skin, light hair and green or blue eyes.
-In most cases basal cell carcinoma doesn’t look that different from normal skin.
-It may be a slight bump, raised area or the skin may have a white to light pink appearance.
+The most common cause of Basal Cell Carcinoma is over-exposure to the ultraviolet light of the sun.
+Those most at risk have fair skin, light hair, and green or blue eyes.
+In most cases Basal Cell Carcinoma doesn’t look that different from normal skin.
+It may be a slight bump, a raised area, or the skin may have a white to light pink appearance.
 In some cases the skin may look pearly, waxy or like a scar in an area that hasn’t sustained injury.

 To confirm a diagnosis of basal cell carcinoma a dermatologist examines any suspicious areas by looking at the color, shape, and texture of the affected area.
 If skin cancer is suspected, a small piece of skin will be removed and examined under a microscope.
 The result of this skin biopsy will determine which, if any, type of skin cancer is present.

 Treatment Options Available

 There are several different treatment options for Basal Cell Carcinoma depending on the location on the body, size, and depth of the cancer.
 Small superficial lesions may be treated with medicated creams while more involved areas may be treated with cryosurgery.
 Cryosurgery involves the cancer cells being frozen or curettage while electrodessication is performed where the lesion is scraped away; thus the cancer cells are killed by electricity.
 A more invasive treatment is excision, which involves cutting the tumor out.
 Radiation is used when the cancer has spread to larger areas.